Vito Scotti: Personal life

 In addition to his accomplishments as an actor, Scotti was highly regarded as a cook.
-He loved cooking, especially the recipes of his beloved mother and grandmother.
+He loved Italian cooking, especially the recipes of his beloved mother and grandmother.
 Two generations of Hollywood's top names always left his dinner parties raving about the food and wine.
 Scotti also enjoyed painting in his spare time.

 Scotti was married to former Peruvian Flamenco dancer Irene A. Scozzari from 1949 until her death at age 54 on April 15, 1979.
 They had two children together; Carmen Antoinette (born 1953) and Ricardo Antonio (born 1956).
 After Irene's death, Vito married Beverly Scotti.
 They were together until his death.
 Scotti was a dedicated fundraiser for the "Carmen Fund", set up by the Joaquin Miller High School Parents Guild, to assist the school's special-needs students.
-The fund was named after the Scotti's daughter, one of the first patients to undergo pioneering spinal implant surgery.
+The fund was named after the Scottis’ daughter, one of the first patients to undergo pioneering spinal implant surgery.